Marvel Cinematic Universe Watch Order - Updated

 So what is my approach to all of this?

 Firstly I am of the opinion that everything released as part of the Marvel Cinematic Universe, whether the films and shows made by Marvel Studios, or the older shows made by Marvel Television for ABC, Netlfix or anyone else, is canon.
 This includes all of the Marvel Studios films, the Disney+ streaming shows, the Netflix Defenders Saga, Agents of SHIELD and its associated shows Agent Carter and Inhumans, the shows Runaways and Cloak and Dagger, and the Marvel One-Shots series of shorts.
+Anything released by another studio in this timeframe featuring Marvel characters is part of the Multiverse, but not part of the MCU.

 Secondly I am of the opinion that the timeline may not always be the best way to watch something, especially as in some cases the post-credits scenes, a staple of the MCU projects at this point, can be designed to lead into a subsequent project, sometimes one set quite a bit later in the timeline.
 What this means is that sometimes it may be better to play a film where the majority of its events take place, and other times it may be better to place it where the post-credits line up the best with the following project.
 It can be very situational, and so I will need to evaluate this on a case-by-case basis.